Ostrosia7/pdsnd_github/README.md

 ### Credits
 The Udacity training was initaited as part of my individal development plan and was supported by Sean, who challanged me to learn new programming language.

+Two colleagues were very supportive in this project: credits to Andrew for introducing me to Python and Mohammed for being my 'help line' when stuck.